scottarush/InfinityTech_UltimateGoal/TeamCode/README.md

 3. Connect your computer to the Control Hub's Wifi Hotspot.
 We named _InfinityTech13684_.

 # Autonomous Mode
-InfinityTech has developed a framework for autonomous mode control using state machines, a Kalman Filter, and a guidance controller that implements _Proportional Integral Control_ or _PID_ algorithms.
+InfinityTech has developed a framework for autonomous mode control using state machines, a Kalman Filter, and a guidance controller that implements "Proportional Integral Control" or _PID_ algorithms.
 This section provides a brief overview of each of these elements.

 ## State Machine Compiler
 InfinityTech uses the open source _State Machine Compiler_ or _SMC_ project hosted on SourceForge here:  http://smc.sourceforge.net/, specifically the Java version.
 SMC is an automatic code generator that takes in a description of a state machine and generates Java code.
 A _state machine_ or, to use the exact computer science term, a _Finite State Machine_ is a very powerful way to program computers to know what actions to take in response to inputs.
 Wikipedia has a very good description of state machines here:  https://en.wikipedia.org/wiki/Finite-state_machine